Quantum Cheshire Cats: Cheshire Cats

-which is in a superposition of two locations, $\ket{1}$ and $\ket{2}$, and is linearly horizontally polarised.
-It is useful for our experiment to describe this linear polarisation in terms of circular polarisation,

-where $\ket{+}$ and $\ket{-}$ denote left- and right-circularly polarised light respectively.
-A simple way to prepare such a state is to send a horizontally polarised photon towards a 50:50 beamsplitter, as depicted in Fig.~\ref{f:setup}.
-The state after the beamsplitter is $\ket{\Psi}$, with $\ket{1}$ denoting now the left arm and $\ket{2}$ the right arm.
+which is in a superposition of two locations $\ket{L}$ and $\ket{R}$ and horizontally polarized.
+A simple way to prepare such a state is to send a horizontally polarized photon towards a 50:50 beam splitter, as depicted in Fig.~\ref{f:setup}.
+The state after the beam splitter is $\ket{\Psi}$, with $\ket{L}$ now denoting the left arm and $\ket{R}$ the right arm; the reflected beam acquires a relative phase factor $i$.